Home

 Plants produce their food by absorbing carbon dioxide from the air and fixing it at a binding site within the plant.
 It is truly amazing how grasses can take gases from the air and produce food in this way.
 Chlorophyll, the substance that gives grass its green color, is also part of the photosynthesis process.

-We see grass as green because chlorophyll absorbs red and blue wavelengths, while reflecting a green color.
 When grass absorbs the light energy, the chlorophyll molecule goes into a high energy state, providing chemical energy for plant metabolism.
 Although both cool and warm season grasses conduct photosynthesis, it is how they do it that makes them different.
 You won’t think about your lawn in the same way.

 What does photosynthesis have to do with lawn care?

-We are all familiar with the old saying, “We are what we eat.”
-But what can we say about a plant that makes it own food?
-Grass can’t move around to find better soil, sun or water so they adjust to their conditions to the degree they are able.
-However, in the life of grass, it is more than just a group of blades and roots.
+However, in the life of your grass, it is more than just a group of blades and roots.
 All grass types are bound by their ability to continue the photosynthetic process or it will weaken and die.
 The carbohydrates that are produced is the energy source for the plants.
 Some carbohydrates are used right away, but what is not used is stored away within the plant to be used when it needs it.
 These reserves are used during times of stress and when carbohydrate production is low, such as when the grass is mowed too low.
 Carbohydrates produced in the fall are used to break dormancy in spring.

 Warm season grasses and cool season grasses both perform photosynthesis.
 What makes them different is their photosynthetic system.
 Each grass type has a different system and that affects their growth.
 The cool season grasses begin the photosynthetic process with a three-carbon compound, while the warm season grasses begin with a four-carbon compound.